-An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE hash-to-PWE bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+A STA that uses a password identifier shall use the direct hashing technique.
 An SAE initiator that has identified a peer that supports the following technique (through receipt of Beacon or Probe Response frames) shall derive PT according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of PWE derivation unless its peer has already signalled support.
 If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set to SAE_HASH_TO_ELEMENT.

-This direct hashing technique uses HKDF (IETF RFC 5869) with the hash algorithm taken from Table 12-1 (Hash algorithm based on length of prime(M137)) based on the length of the prime of the FFC group.
+The direct hashing technique uses HKDF (IETF RFC 5869) with the hash algorithm taken from Table 12-1 (Hash algorithm based on length of prime(M137)) based on the length of the prime of the FFC group.

-To perform this direct hashing technique, HKDF (IETF RFC 5869) is passed a salt in the form of the SSID for which the password is to be used, the password, optionally a password identifier, as an input key, a constant label “SAE Hash to Element”, and the length of the prime to produce a password value.
+To perform the direct hashing technique, HKDF (IETF RFC 5869) is passed a salt in the form of the SSID for which the password is to be used, the password, optionally a password identifier, as an input key, a constant label “SAE Hash to Element”, and the length of the prime to produce a password value.
 The resulting password value shall be reduced into a range such that 1 < pwd-value < p.
 Then, it shall be raised to the power (p-1) / q and reduced modulo p (where p is the prime number and q is the order).
 This will ensure PT is a generator of order either 1 (if PT = 1) or q (for all other values).
 The probability of PT taking the value 1 is negligible.

 This secret PT is stored until needed to generate a session-specific PWE.